 Julie also held the position of Program Officer for Violence against Women at the UN Development Fund for Women (UNIFEM) in Tanzania, where she managed the agency’s programming and advocacy initiatives to improve protection and support services for survivors.
 In collaboration with the Population Council, she also evaluated reproductive health voucher programs in rural Cambodia.
 As a New York City Urban Fellow, Julie planned and evaluated jail-based health programs and reentry services available to individuals incarcerated on Rikers Island for the NYC Department of Correction.

-Julie’s public health research and practice has focused on promoting health and rights of marginalized populations including refugees and migrants, justice-involved youth, and survivors of trafficking and sexual exploitation.
-Her current research interests include cash transfer programming in emergencies and its impact on vulnerable populations and addressing the neglected health and protection needs of adolescents in humanitarian crises.
-Julie has conducted research in refugee and IDP settings in Kenya, Uganda, Ethiopia, Greece, Serbia, Malaysia, and the Thailand-Burma border.
-She holds a M.P.H. in Health and Social Behavior from UC Berkeley.
+Julie’s public health research and practice have focused on promoting health and rights of refugees and migrants, justice-involved youth, and survivors of human trafficking.
+Julie has published numerous articles and reports on under-researched issues including preventing the sexual exploitation of unaccompanied refugee and migrant children, preventing child marriage in humanitarian emergencies, and safer cash programming for vulnerable populations in conflict settings.
+She has conducted research in refugee and internally displaced communities in Cameroon, Kenya, Uganda, Ethiopia, Greece, Serbia, Malaysia, and along the Thailand-Myanmar border.
+She holds a Masters in Public Health with a concentration in Health and Social Behavior from UC Berkeley.